blind-anonymous/entity-matchers/README.md

 - `KG1_attr_triple_path`: path to the attribute triples of the KG1.
 - `KG2_rel_triple_path`: path to the relation triples of the KG2.
 - `KG2_attr_triple_path`: path to the attribute triples of the KG2.
 - `ent_link_path`: path to the ground truth for the pair of KGs.
-NEED TO UPLOAD SOME OF THEM ONLINE??
 - `ent_link_num`: number specifying how many matchable entities there will be in the final sample
 - `delete_param`: the upscale factor presented in the algorithm IDS* from the paper.
-The higher the factor, the smaller the size of non-matchable entities.
+The higher the factor, smaller the size of non-matchable entities.
 - `output_folder`: folder where the sample will be stored (under `OUT_FOLDER/SAMPLE_NAME`).
 Note that you must give a `/` at the end of the folder path

-Finally, note that relation triples and attribute triples must follow the same format usef among all of our datasets, i.e. `ENTITY \t RELATION/PROPERTY \t ENTITY/LITERAL` and the ground truth must be instead of the form `ENTITY1 \t ENTITY2` .
+Finally, note that relation triples and attribute triples must follow the same format usef among all of our datasets, i.e. `ENTITY TAB RELATION/PROPERTY TAB ENTITY/LITERAL` and the ground truth must be instead of the form `ENTITY1 TAB ENTITY2`(as it is for the datasets we provide).

-For example, a dataset similar to our DBP_en_YG_en_100K_V1 can be obtained with the command (supposing that the full datasets are stored in `dbpedia/` and `yago3.1/`, while the alignment in `alignment/` and a folder `output/` exists).
+For example, a dataset similar to our DBP_en_YG_en_100K_V1 can be obtained with the command (supposing that the `full_kgs.zip` is decompressed inside `SampKG-OpenEA/sampkg/src` and a folder `output/` exists in the same directory).
+A `delete_param` of 2.5 will produce around 30% of non-matchable entities for this dataset.
 ```
   python3 main.py \
       --target_dataset DBP_en_YG_en_100K_V1 \